 Katharine Hepburn was back.

-With the “box office poison” label and her Philadelphia Story comeback, Kate discovered that reinvention was a necessary part of staying relevant in Hollywood.
-As Hepburn herself so perfectly put it, the film industry could be:
+From the “box office poison” label and The Philadelphia Story comeback that followed, Kate learned that reinvention was a necessary part of staying relevant in Hollywood.
+As Hepburn herself put it, the film industry could be:

 “personally humiliating because you are, after all, in the position that the common prostitute is in.
 You’re selling yourself, and if everybody begins to say, ‘Oh boy, we’ve had enough of that’..then it becomes a little embarrassing.
 Then it’s up to you to say to them: ‘Just a minute fellows.
 Here’s something you haven’t seen yet.’”

-The Philadelphia Story put Kate back on top, and ushered in the period of the most glamorous films of her career.
-But, as Kate remembered in 1993’s All About Me,
+The Philadelphia Story put Kate back on top.
+It also ushered in the period of the most glamorous films of her career.

 “what I didn’t know was that something gorgeous was about to happen to me by the initials ST.”

-And that’s it for The Philadelphia Story.
-Be sure to join me next time for all about 1942’s Woman of the Year, and the beginning of the legendary romance of Katharine Hepburn and Spencer Tracy.
+Join me next for 1942’s Woman of the Year, and the beginning of the legendary romance of Katharine Hepburn and Spencer Tracy.